-We’re on countdown to the start of our next two pilots of the 12 month Social Media Management Course 2.0, starting on 18th June and 26th July 2018.
-Places are selling out fast!
+We’re on countdown to the start of our next pilot of the 12 month Social Media Management Course 3.0, starting on 28th January.
 The beauty of this course is that it’s only 7 hours a week so is perfect for women already working full time or with full time commitments (like pre school-aged kids!).
 You can read more about the course here.

 ‘I intend to grow my own enterprise without compromising my home and family life' - Kirsten Toft